AMReX-Codes/amrex/Docs/sphinx_documentation/source/EB.rst

    Real operator() (const Array<Real,AMREX_SPACEDIM>& p) const;

-- Make a :cpp:`EB2::GeometryShop` object with the implicit function.
+- Make a :cpp:`EB2::GeometryShop` object using the implicit function.

 - Build an :cpp:`EB2::IndexSpace` with the
   :cpp:`EB2::GeometryShop` object and a :cpp:`Geometry` object that contains the information about the domain and the mesh.

-Here is a simple example of initialize the database with a sphere.
+Here is a simple example of initialize the database for an embedded sphere.

 .. highlight:: c++

 ::

     Real radius = 0.5;
-    Array<Real,AMREX_SPACEDIM> center{0., 0., 0.};
+    Array<Real,AMREX_SPACEDIM> center{0., 0., 0.}; //Center of the sphere
     bool inside = false;  // Is the fluid inside the sphere?
     EB2::SphereIF sphere(radius, center, inside);